Kecskeméti Gábor

 Education

-Gábor Kecskeméti was born on the 30th of November 1965 in Szolnok.
+Gábor Kecskeméti was born on the 30th of November 1965 in Szolnok, Hungary.
 He studied Hungarian literature and history at the Faculty of Letters of the Eötvös Loránd University in Budapest, from 1984 to 1989.
 While a freshman, he attended Andor Tarnai’s seminars on early modern literary history; starting with his second year of studies he became Tarnai’s undergraduate teaching assistant for the seminars on The Significance of the Early Modern Occasional Sermon from the Perspective of the Sociology of Literature.
 It was during this assistantship that he committed himself to study the history and theory of early modern rhetoric.
 His critical edition of seventeenth century funeral sermons was published while only a senior student.

 He was awarded a three years postgraduate scholarship of the Hungarian Academy of Sciences from 1989 to 1992.
 The Department of Early Modern Hungarian Literature of the Eötvös Loránd University became his host institute under the supervision of Andor Tarnai.
 He commenced his PhD aspirancy here.
 He completed his critical edition containing early modern Hungarian translations of ancient Latin authors in this period.